Where You Can Find CBG

-CBD is what most people are familiar with these days, but with so many terms flying about it’s hard to keep your head on straight, so Dr.Ganja is going to break it down for you.
-CBD stands for CannaBiDiol as you well know, but there’s plenty of other “CB_’s” that are very important compounds found in the hemp plant that haven’t received much attention yet.
+CBD is what most people are familiar with these days, but with so many terms flying about it’s hard to keep your head on straight, so Dr.Ganja is here to break it down for you.
+CBD stands for CannaBiDiol as you well know, but there’s plenty of other “CB_’s” that are very important compounds found in the hemp plant that hasn’t received much attention yet.

 CBG isn’t found in the quantities that CBD and THC are in your typical marijuana or hemp plants; in fact, most strains contain less than 1% of CBG.
 However, before any THC or CBD is generated in a plant, all of these compounds start from the granddaddy of them all, CBGA.
 The A in CBG-A just stands for acid, and is a part of the compound that comes off when you add some heat to it (such as when you smoke or vaporize some herb) to simply become CBG.

 The same thing goes for THCA and CBDA if you’ve ever heard of those, these are THC and CBD but with an acidic group attached to the compound and, with some heat or UV light, these go from THCA and CBDA to THC and CBD.

 So while the end product of a plant might not contain much CBG or CBGA, it all started there.
 The process for cannabinoids, in a simple form, goes like this: CBGA -> CBG -> CBDA or THCA or CBCA.
 Most plants go down the first two pathways to yield CBDA and THCA (although some plant breeders these days are creating strains that retain higher levels of CBGA).
 If you look at lab results of many flower strains, you may see that the THC or CBD levels of your plant are near non-existent while the THCA or CBDA is near 15%!
 That doesn’t mean that your plant isn’t potent, just that it’ll take a bit of heat to get it to convert to what you want, which isn’t a problem since you’ll be lighting up soon anyway.